The NHS must keep your personal health information confidential. It is your right.

 Health Rights Information Scotland (HRIS) has produced a number of information booklets that tell you about your rights as a patient.

-If you would like to access your personal records, please complete the health records access form and return it to:
+If you would like to access your personal records, please complete the Subject Access Request Form and return it to:

 Medical Records Manager